mayalapp/PCHS-r-shiny-app/README.md

 - Follow the format of the example files as closely as possible to ensure the app does not fail.

 If a datafile gets currupted (will not load on the app), try copying the information to a new excel file and saving it as a new file.

-# Future work

-1. Check if "3 years" should be changed to "1 year"
-1. Ensure that labels on the pdf plots output do not fail when adding more than 4 quarters of data
-1. Add instructions so users with little computer experience can easily use the R Shiny app
-1. Make more generalizable for other organizations
-   1. Make file of data "essentials"
-   1. Make screening report types more generalizable (names, descriptions, etc.)
-1. Update readme